MaxDesiatov/swift-index/README.md

 > Centralized package index for [SwiftPM](https://github.com/apple/swift-package-manager).

 The idea behind `swift-index` is that even centralized indices can be decentralized.
-This repo provides the necessary code to create a swift-index compatible server, which can in turn just be a proxy to another index (e.g. CocoaPods).
-Then, users will opt-in to particular centralized indices in their `Package.swift` manifest file (not yet implemented).
+This repo is a prototype of a swift-index compatible server.
+All it does is translating CocoaPods search APIs into a `swift-index` form.
+The idea is to create thin frontends to more package indices out there.
+Then, users would opt-in to particular centralized indices in their `Package.swift` manifest file (not yet implemented) and SwiftPM would only need to understand communication with a `swift-index` compatible server (whoever maintains it).

+(This is a WIP prototype only created to start a conversation around a centralized package index for SwiftPM.
+You're welcome to comment and hack away.)

 # Endpoints